ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Estimating BBR.max_bw {#estimating-bbrmaxbw}

-BBR.MaxBwFilter: The filter for tracking the maximum recent rs.delivery_rate sample, for estimating BBR.max_bw.
+BBR.max_bw_filter: The filter for tracking the maximum recent rs.delivery_rate sample, for estimating BBR.max_bw.

-MaxBwFilterLen: The filter window length for BBR.MaxBwFilter = 2 (representing up to 2 ProbeBW cycles, the current cycle and the previous full cycle).
+BBR.MaxBwFilterLen: A constant specifying the filter window length for BBR.max_bw_filter = 2 (representing
+up to 2 ProbeBW cycles, the current cycle and the previous full cycle).

 BBR.cycle_count: The virtual time used by the BBR.max_bw filter window.
 Note